Mountain-Hydrology-Research-Group/snow-hydrology/modules/module3.md

 Gasses in the atmopshere, mostly water vapor, absorb shortwave radiation, such that $SW_{in}$ at the earth's surface is always lower than at the outermost edge of the atmosphere.
 Therefore, clouds can reduce the amount of incoming shortwave radiation at the earth's surface.
 Snow is highly reflective, returning 60-90% of the incoming SW radiation to the atmosphere, i.e. snow has a high [*albedo* ($\alpha$)](https://mynasadata.larc.nasa.gov/mini-lessonactivity/what-albedo).
-Albedo varies between zero and 1; a highly reflective surface reflects most of the incoming solar radiation ($\alpha$ approaches 1) and non-reflective surfaces absorb most of the incoming solar radiation ($\alpha$ approaches 1).
+Albedo, $\alpha$, varies between zero and 1; a highly reflective surface reflects most of the incoming solar radiation ($\alpha$ approaches 1) and non-reflective surfaces absorb most of the incoming solar radiation ($\alpha$ approaches 1).
 Snow albedo varies between 0.6 and 0.9. although dirt, dust, and rocks on snow or glacier surfaces can decrease the surface-averaged albedo significantly.

 Longwave radiation is output by all mass in the universe, and the output LW radiation is proportional to the surface temperature of the mass, according to the [Stefan–Boltzmann Law](https://en.wikipedia.org/wiki/Stefan–Boltzmann_law), which states that energy radiated per unit surface area per unit time (i.e. energy flux at the surface) is equal to the fourth power of the black body's (surface's) temperature, and therefore the outgoing longwave radiation (i.e. the energy emitted by the earth into the atmosphere) is defined